leesheppard/leesheppard.github.io/_posts/2016-02-04-creating-an-amazonS3-service-with-custom-domain.markdown

 date:   2016-02-04 13:48:54 +1100
 categories: tutorial
 ---
-I haven't found up to date instructions online to date that explained in a simple manner how to go about setting up a custom domain for content delivery using an S3 service from [Amazon Web Services](https://aws.amazon.com).
+I haven't found updated instructions online to date that explained in a simple manner how to go about setting up a custom domain for content delivery using an S3 service from [Amazon Web Services](https://aws.amazon.com).
 Here is how I set mine up.

 This tutorial assumes that you have already set up an account with AWS.